DEGIRO review

 This is the first decision DEGIRO asks you to make — and most new investors choose without understanding the actual trade-off.

 DEGIRO can lend your securities to third parties (short sellers, institutions).
 You retain legal ownership, but you are exposed to counterparty risk if the borrower defaults.
-In practice, DEGIRO provides a collateral guarantee — but it is not a risk-free arrangement.
+DEGIRO provides a collateral guarantee — but it is not a risk-free arrangement.
+Despite DEGIRO’s official documentation permitting lending, the company has stated it does not actively lend securities in practice.
+That said, the right to do so is still embedded in the account terms.

 Bottom line: Custody is the cleaner choice for long-term investors who don’t want securities-lending exposure.
-The extra cost is minimal if you hold accumulating ETFs.
+The extra cost is minimal if you hold accumulating ETFs and rarely receive dividends or face corporate actions.

 Full breakdown: DEGIRO Basic vs Custody — what actually changes